infinum/accessibility-mobile-standards/Understandable.md

 Users need to be able to consume content without any sudden interruptions and/or changes of context.
 Interacting with any UI component doesn't automatically cause a change of context unless the user has been previously advised of the behavior _before_ using the component.

+Changes of focus and thus context should only ever be done intentionally and consciously.

 #### Failures

 Showing programmatically pre-planned popups, modals, or any unusual navigation not directly initiated by the user is considered a change of context.

+A form is submitted automatically when a certain UI element receives focus.

+Focus is automatically moved to a different UI element when a given UI element receives focus.

 #### Additional notes